 In 1841 Henry and Charlotte were in Hooe with their 11 month old daughter, Mary.
 In 1851 they were at Late Wrights, Hooe.
 Daughter Eliza is not listed and it seems likely she died in infancy.
 Also at the address were James Vitler, aged 11 and William Vitler, aged 7 described as nephews.
-These are believed to have been the children of Charlotte's sister Philadelphia Vitler.
+These were the illegitimate sons of Charlotte's sister Philadelphia Vitler.

 By 1861 the family were living at Broad St Green.
 Eldest daughter Mary had left home and was in service.
 As was their son William.
 Son Henry, aged 18 was a shepherds boy.
 Their father Henry remained an agricultural labourer.